CyberSnackCat/caesar-escape-room/README.md

 No installs or external files required — **pure HTML/CSS/JS**.
 Runs offline.

-An educational browser-based escape room game that teaches classical cryptography through hands-on puzzle-solving.
-Players learn the **Caesar cipher** and **Vigenère cipher** while navigating a narrative featuring a curious cat, musical challenges, and food-themed clues.
+An educational browser-based escape room game with classical cryptography and handson puzzle solving.
+Players learn the **Caesar cipher** and **Vigenère cipher** with a curious cat, musical challenges, and food-themed clues.

 ## 🎯 Features

-The Caesar cipher, named after Julius Caesar who used it for private correspondence, is a substitution cipher where each letter is replaced by another letter a fixed number of positions away in the alphabet.
-This game extends the learning experience with Vigenère cipher bonus levels, offering **12 progressively challenging puzzles**.- **6 themed puzzles** (cat 🐱, music 🎶, food 🍕) that escalate in difficulty:
+The Caesar cipher is named after Julius Caesar who used it for private correspondence.
+It is a substitution cipher where each letter is replaced by another letter a fixed number of positions away in the alphabet.
+This game also includes Vigenère cipher bonus levels, offering **12 incresingly challenging puzzles**.- **6 themed puzzles** (cat 🐱, music 🎶, food 🍕):

   - Decode plaintext, identify Caesar **shift**, extract a **clue word**